Jasikasamantha/Startup-Growth-and-investment-data-analysis/README.md

 # Startup Growth & Investment Analysis Using Azure Databricks, Synapse SQL & Power BI

+This project presents an end-to-end data analysis pipeline focused on startup growth and investment trends.
+It begins with data transformation and exploratory analysis using Python in Azure Databricks, moves to structured querying in Azure Synapse SQL, and finishes with dynamic data visualization in Power BI.

+---

 #  Startup Growth & Investment Data Analysis (Azure + PySpark)

 This project analyzes a global startup dataset using **Azure Databricks** and **PySpark** to uncover trends in funding, valuation, investor activity, and growth rate.
 It also includes data visualizations and an optional ML-based prediction module.